Optimal Window Queries on Line Segments using the Trapezoidal Search DAG: Abstract

 \section{Abstract}

-We propose new query applications of the well-known Trapezoidal Search DAG (TSD) on a set of $n$~line segments in the plane, where queries are allowed to be {\em vertical line segments}.
+We propose a new query application for the well-known Trapezoidal Search DAG (TSD) of a set of $n$~line segments in the plane, where queries are allowed to be {\em vertical line segments}.

-We show that our algorithm reports the $k$ trapezoids that are intersected by the query segment in ${\cal O}(k+\log n)$ expected time, regardless of the spatial location of the segment set and the query.
-This improves on the query time and space bound of the well-known Segment Tree based approach, which is to date the theoretical bottleneck for optimal query time.
-In the case where the set of segments is a connected planar subdivision, this method can easily be extended to report the $k$~segments which intersect an axis aligned query window in ${\cal O}(k + \log n)$ expected time.
+We show that a simple Depth-First Search reports the $k$ trapezoids that are intersected by the query segment in ${\cal O}(k+\log n)$ expected time, regardless of the spatial location of the query.
+This bound is optimal and matches known data structures with $\O(n)$ size.
+In the important case of edges from a connected, planar graph, our simplistic approach yields an expected ${\cal O}(n \log^*\!n)$ construction time, which improves on the construction time of known structures for vertical segment-queries.
+Also for connected input, a simple extension allows the TSD approach to directly answer axis-aligned window-queries in ${\cal O}(k + \log n)$ expected time, where $k$ is the result size.

-Our publicly available implementation handles degeneracies exactly, including segments with overlap and multi-intersections.
-Experiments on real and synthetic data sets show that the method is practical and provides more reliable query times in comparison to R-trees and the segment tree based data structure.